fortidg/oci-find-image/README.md

 # oci-find-image
-##This was copied from  I dit not fork it because I wanted to add a README file.
+##This was adapted from  I dit not fork it because I wanted to add a README file.
     https://gist.github.com/mattiarossi/a7e5ceff8de0da0a12393a27ffc5c6e8
     https://foggykitchen.com/2020/05/19/how-to-retrieve-an-oci-marketplace-image-id-using-advanced-functionality-in-the-oci-cli-utility/